Gait and Posture Analysis

 This Fee includes:

-- Biomechancial evaluation of lower limbs.
+• Muscle evaluation of the feet and legs.
 This will highlight abnormalities such as

-- A printed personal exercise programme, with easy to follow diagrams, for you to take home
+• A personal exercise programme, with easy to follow videos which will be emailed to you.

 This Fee includes: